Aiven-Open/klaw-docs/docs/docs/HowTo/installation/run-source.md

 1. Download the latest code from the [Klaw](https://github.com/aiven/klaw) GitHub repository.

     :::tip
-    You can also clone repository to use the "bleeding edge" version if you wish.
+    You can also clone the repository to use the "bleeding edge" version if you wish.
     :::

 2. Experimental UI Configuration

     A redesigned user interface for Browse topics, providing a new look and feel for managing Kafka topics.
-It consists of changes to the layout, styling, and overall appearance of the interface, as well as improvements to make browsing and working topics easier, more efficient and accessible.
+It consists of changes to the layout, styling, and overall appearance of the interface, as well as improvements to make browsing and working topics easier, more efficient, and more accessible.
 This new look and feel is achieved by switching to React.

     The redesigned UI is enabled by default since Release 2.4.0.
 If you want to use Klaw without the preview for now, you can disable it: